Takwa Ruins Manda Island Historical Day Tour Lamu

 Takwa Ruins is a historical site owned and managed by the National Museums of Kenya

 The Ruins of Takwa are located on Manda Island, a 30-minute boat ride from Lamu town.
-Here one can witness the remains of a thriving 16th century Swahili trading town.
+Here, one can witness the remains of a thriving 16th-century Swahili trading town.

-Takwa Ruins Manda Island Historical Day Tour Lamu Rates Do Not Include
+Takwa Ruins, Manda Island, Historical Day Tour, Lamu Rates Do Not Include

 * International Airfare

-* Cost of obtaining passport and visas
+* Cost of obtaining a passport and visas

 * Gratuity for your professional boat driver guide

-* Personal expenses such as traveling insurance, excess baggage fee, communication charges that include, laundry, emails, faxes and phone calls beverages including luxury champagne, luxury spirits, beer, and wines during meals or meals not indicated in the itinerary
+* Personal expenses such as traveling insurance, excess baggage fee, communication charges that include laundry, emails, faxes, and phone calls, beverages including luxury champagne, luxury spirits, beer, and wines during meals or meals not indicated in the itinerary

 Booking & Reservations, Takwa Ruins Manda Island Historical Day Tour Lamu, Contact